Check out this article in American Theatre

 Another of the guys suggested that Goneril be “more feminine,” but, after he suggested that one of the female facilitators might be able to give him a few pointers, Maria jumped in.
 “I’m gonna respond to that,” she said.
 “I loved how he did that.”
 She talked about how Goneril’s reaction to Edmund’s exit was perfect (“Oh my god, I am so in love with this guy!”), and how he played Goneril as a woman, not as a feminine stereotype.
 As facilitators, we try to never to be proscriptive or shut people down, but Maria’s comment was far from that--it was an insight into Goneril’s performance that could only have come from a woman.
 “She doesn’t need to be a girly-girl,” added one of the guys.
 “I don’t see her as a girly-girl,” Goneril assured him.
 Case closed.

-Before this run, Frannie had suggested (nay, ordered!) the guys to stop ceding ground to each other.
+Before the next run, Frannie had suggested (nay, ordered!) the guys to stop ceding ground to each other.
 Our Albany, though, immediately started instinctively backing up.
 Frannie leapt up to correct him, then started looking around for an instrument.
-We aren’t allowed to touch our incarcerated ensemble members, so she settled on a folding chair, which she held up like a shield, to keep Albany from retreating.
+Physical contact is not allowed, so she settled on a folding chair, which she held up like a shield, to keep Albany from retreating.
 It looked pretty silly, but it worked like a charm!

 Afterwards, Albany said it had been hard for him to stand his ground.
 “I wanted to pivot back,” he told us.
 Frannie asked what he usually does, and he pantomimed dismissively turning away.
 “What happens when you actually engage with someone in the real world?”
 Frannie asked.
 “I take it on my shoulders,” he said.
 Another man praised Albany for his performance: “You do a lot of the little things people do when they talk.
 It makes it believable.”
 But another man pushed on him a bit, wondering why he was so impassive when learning about Gloucester’s blinding.
 Albany explained that he was shocked by the news, then planning what to do about it.
 The man giving the note struggled a little to put his critique into constructive language, but it was a good note, and eventually we were able to get everybody on the same page.